PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

 THE MASTER DEVICE

+Version_1:
-After a reset ("Btn Rst" on the back of the M5Cardputer device, the device will show in the display the text
+After a reset ("Btn Rst" on the back of the M5Cardputer device), the text below will be displayed:

 ```
  "Input: